Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 4. Cooking inside a unit is a fire hazard.

 There are a variety of activities that could cause a fire inside a storage unit.
-One of the most probable is people attempting to use stoves or grills without proper ventilation.
-Unfortunately, people living in a storage unit are commonly to blame for fires breaking out.
+One of the most probable is attempting to use stoves or grills without proper ventilation.
+Unfortunately, people surreptitiously living in a storage unit are commonly to blame for fires breaking out.

 5. You will get caught.